AlphaKretin/tectonic-tools/team-code-format-specification.md

 ## 8. References

 This specification is derived from the implementation in the `teamExport.ts` file, which provides the encoding and decoding functionality for the team code format.

+The indices used for the mapping in the example given are stored in the `versions.json` file.